a-chakrawarti/Nodejs-Crownstack/notes/let, var and const.md

 ### Difference between `var`, `let` and `const`.
 ***

+// var, let and const create non-configurable properties that cannot be deleted with the delete operator:

 Hoisting is a JavaScript mechanism where variables and function declarartions are moved to the top of their scope before execution.

 `var` : function-scoped and can be updated and redeclared.